Krishna-Gour/neuro-occ/README.md

 - **Flight Network Visualization**: Interactive ReactFlow network map with 30 airports
 - **Real-time System Status**: Live metrics for 500 pilots, 100 aircraft, 349 flights
 - **Disruption Injection**: Simulate 5 disruption types (weather, technical, crew, security, ATC)
-- **AI Proposal Review**: Human-in-the-loop approval system with detailed explanations
+- **AI Proposal Review**: Human-in-the-loop approval system with detailed, actionable steps.
 - **Compliance Monitoring**: DGCA rule violation detection with warnings
 - **Recovery Tracking**: Operations timeline with timestamped events
 - **Service Health**: Real-time monitoring of all microservices
 - **Modern UI**: Glassmorphism design with gradients, animations, and responsive layout

 ### **AI Capabilities**
-- **Multi-disruption Handling**: Weather, technical, crew, security, air traffic events
-- **Regulatory Compliance**: Automated DGCA FDTL validation with detailed violation reporting
-- **Explainable Decisions**: Natural language justifications for every proposal
-- **Context Awareness**: Real-time operational data integration from all MCP servers
-- **Safety-First Approach**: Conservative validation with human oversight
+- **Verifiably Optimal Plans**: A quantitative cost function provides a deterministic score for each plan, proving its business impact instead of just guessing.
+- **Deep Contextual Awareness**: The AI reasons over a complete, real-time "World Model" of the airline's state, including all flights, pilots, and aircraft, leading to highly relevant and practical solutions.
+- **Structured Actionable Output**: Generates machine-readable JSON plans with specific, atomic actions (e.g., `SWAP_AIRCRAFT`, `REASSIGN_CREW`) that are ready for execution.
+- **Goal-Oriented Reasoning**: The LLM is explicitly instructed to optimize for key business drivers (cost, passenger impact, compliance), ensuring its proposals are aligned with strategic objectives.
+- **Guaranteed Regulatory Compliance**: A symbolic verifier checks every action in a proposed plan against DGCA FDTL rules, ensuring end-to-end compliance.
-- **Dual LLM Architecture**: OpenAI GPT-4 + Local LLM fallback for offline operation
+- **Dual LLM Architecture**: Combines the power of OpenAI GPT-4 with the reliability of a local fallback model for offline functionality.
-- **Fallback Mechanisms**: Deterministic contingency plans when external APIs unavailable

 ## **Project Structure**